ITV Anglia: 1990s to present

 In 2004, Granada finally merged with Carlton to form ITV plc, which ended Anglia Television's existence as a separate brand.
 During its period of UBM ownership, a 'youth' channel was launched to cable and satellite from Anglia Television's facilities, Rapture TV; some productions for the ITV network were also shared with Rapture, which was retained by UBM after the sale to Granada, but later closed down and its assets sold.
 Many early programmes for the newly launched Channel 5 were made at Anglia Television, as UBM also owned a stake in the channel (later sold to RTL Group).

 Anglia Television no longer makes a significant content contribution to ITV nationally (the last major programme being Trisha, before it moved to Channel 5) and the semi-independent Anglia Factual brand, which supplied content for Discovery Channel in the USA, Channel 4 and Channel 5 in the UK and other broadcasters worldwide, was closed in January 2012 with any returning series re-allocated to either the London or Manchester factual departments.
 Notable series included Animal Precinct and Animal Cops for Animal Planet, Monkey Kingdom for Channel 5 and Real Crime and Survival with Ray Mears for ITV (credited as ITV Studios).
 Commercial Breaks, the now-defunct commercial production agency owned by ITV's sales division, was also based in Norwich.

 In 2006, ITV plc swapped subsidiaries, which involved renaming Anglia Television Limited as ITV Broadcasting Limited and vice versa.
 However, due to Ofcom licensing regulation, the new Anglia Television Limited could not take up the franchise, which meant that the East Anglia franchise was effectively transferred to ITV Broadcasting Limited.
 All other franchises then owned by ITV plc were transferred to ITV Broadcasting Limited in December 2008.
 Thus, technically the former Anglia Television Limited (as ITV Broadcasting Limited) now holds all eleven regional ITV licences in England, Wales and southern Scotland; the other three ITV plc-owned licensees, Channel Television Limited, ITV Breakfast Broadcasting Limited and UTV Limited, were acquired after 2008.
-Currently Anglia Television Limited is listed on www.companieshouse.gov.uk as a private owned company.
+Until 28 March 2017, Anglia Television Limited was listed on www.companieshouse.gov.uk as a private owned company.